-Sport For Smile is the first-ever platform in Japan to use sport for social change.
+Sport For Smile is the first-ever platform in Japan to harness the power of sport for social change.
 It aims for empowering socially marginalized people using the power of sport, while creating a community of sport-for-social-change in Japan.
 We have been fortunate to be supported by globally recognized social activists including Schwab and Ashoka Fellows.

 The power of sport is generally recognized as something that can give dream and hopes in Japan, but at a global level it is effectively used to change the world, with the IOC partnering with UN for example, and the movement is involving more people and organizations.
 As Nelson Mandela said, “sport can change the world,” and we are proud of being a part of the global community of sport-for-social-change.

-Sometimes it might he hard to give “hope,” but we promise to bring about at least “smiles” using the power of sport even to people of the most need.
+Sometimes it might be hard to give “hope,” but we promise to bring about at least “smiles” harnessing the power of sport even to people of the most need.
 And we take challenges on creating paths for sport to reach out even to people who cannot ask for help by themselves.